peter-x/php-remoteStorage/docs/remoteStorage-2012.10.md

     {"error":"invalid_request","error_description":"a directory cannot be deleted"}

+## Concurrency Control

+In `GET` and `PUT` requests, the server SHOULD understand the following request headers and act according to the HTTP protocol, as this is vital to implement concurrency control in the clients:

+* `If-Match`
+* `If-None-Match`

 ## Public Files
 There is a "special" `public` directory in the *storageRoot* indicating that all files under this directory are public.
 This means the `GET` call for a file and